DFHack/dfhack/docs/Memory-research.rst

 Scripts
 ~~~~~~~

-Several `development scripts <tools-index>` can be useful for memory research.
+Several :dfhack-tag:`development tools <dev>` can be useful for memory research.
 These include (but are not limited to):

 - `devel/dump-offsets`